-Most communities within our region rely on groundwater for their water supply.
-This includes water service areas operated by the Regional District of Nanaimo (RDN) as well as District of Lantzville, City of Parksville and Town of Qualicum Beach.
+Groundwater is essential to communities in our region, with most relying on it for their water supply.
+This includes water service areas operated by the Regional District of Nanaimo (RDN), District of Lantzville, City of Parksville and Town of Qualicum Beach.
 Four improvement districts also source groundwater for their waterworks systems, including Deep Bay Improvement District, Bowser Waterworks, Qualicum Bay Horne Lake Waterworks and North Cedar Improvement District.
 Additionally, Snaw-naw-as First Nation and Stz'uminus First Nation operate water supply systems that rely on groundwater from regional aquifers.
 EPCOR is a private water system that provides groundwater for residents in French Creek.
+In addition to these serviced water areas, there are over 4,500 registered wells and small water systems servicing residents' homes, businesses, institutions, and agricultural producers across the RDN.

 The RDN Drinking Water and Watershed Protection (DWWP) program monitors groundwater levels in aquifers across the region, through the RDN Volunteer Observation Well Network, to understand water availability and assess trends over time.
 This supplements the monitoring done by the Province via the Provincial Observation Wells within the region.

-Since 2020, the RDN DWWP program has completed an annual regional analysis of groundwater levels to support preparation for the summer period ahead and provide an update on longer-term and seasonal trends observed in the aquifers within our region.
-This reporting has been supported by consulting professional hydrogeologists from Waterline Resources Inc (2020 and 2021) and GW Solutions Inc (2022 and 2023).
+Since 2020, the RDN DWWP program has completed an annual regional analysis of groundwater levels to support water conservation decisions for the summer period ahead and provide an update on longer-term and seasonal trends observed in the aquifers within our region.
+This reporting has been supported by consulting professional hydrogeologists from Waterline Resources Inc (2020 and 2021) and GW Solutions Inc (2022, 2023, 2024 and 2025).

-The historical trend analysis includes 63 wells - 30 RDN Volunteer Observation Wells (VOW) and 33 Provincial Groundwater Observation Network Wells (OW) - which monitor 13 surficial (sand and gravel) aquifers and 9 bedrock aquifers.
-The historical analysis considers all available data within the range between 2013-2023.

-The 2023 seasonal analysis includes 46 wells that have current data available at time of reporting.
-This covers 19 of the region's 22 aquifers that are monitored.
+The historical trend analysis includes 63 wells - 27 RDN Volunteer Observation Wells (VOW) and 36 Provincial Groundwater Observation Network Wells (OW) - which monitor 13 surficial (sand and gravel) aquifers and 8 bedrock aquifers.
+The historical analysis considers all available data within the range between 2013-2025.
+The 2025 seasonal analysis includes 46 wells that have current data available at time of reporting.
+This covers 21 of the region's 22 aquifers that are monitored.